-Hi and welcome to our first Hi-Endurance challenge of the Series, the Cambrian High Walk Winter Series which will be on the last Saturday in January annually.
+Hi and welcome to our second Hi-Endurance challenge of the Series, the Cambrian High Walk Winter Series which will be on the last Saturday in January annually.

 Most of you who find this challenge of interest would have heard of, know of, or have partaken in the infamous Military Selection Event over Pen-y-Fan in the Central Brecon Beacons.
 The Cambrian High Walk is of the same calibre, if not slightly more strenuous, which will test the participants stamina and will-power against the clock over the challenging and wild terrain in the Cambrian Mountains.

 There will be two Entry Categories for this challenge:

 Self-supported load-bearing – in this category the participants must carry a weighted Bergen/Rucksack of 25kgs that includes essential safety and mountain equipment, but excludes food and water for consumption; and will also navigate their own way over the full course from Start to Finish.

 Self-supported clean fatigue - in this category the participants are not required to carry the 25kgs required in the load-bearing category, but must still carry suitable mountain rucksack containing essential safety and mountain equipment plus the required food and water.
 Yet again, participants in this category will navigate their own way over the full course from Start to Finish.